SoftInstigate/restheart-examples/README.md

 RESTHeart is the REST API for MongoDB.
 With RESTHeart you can easily access MongoDB via a REST API, but it's also possible to create any kind of custom Web service.

-This repository provides examples on how to extend [RESTHeart v5](https://github.com/SoftInstigate/restheart) with Java plugins
+This repository provides examples on how to extend [RESTHeart v5](https://github.com/SoftInstigate/restheart) with Java or Kotlin plugins

 The parent POM defines common properties while each module implements a single example.